lih/WiQEE-pages/capricon-tutorial.md

 only argument of interest) and resetting the vocabulary to whatever the constant was at the time of creation.

-Then, `local-exec` simply executes the newly-created quote that already remembers the `vocabulary` from before.
+Then, `local-exec` simply calls `exec` to run the newly-created quote that already remembers the `vocabulary` from before.
 Our argument gets executed, then the old vocabulary that was captured is pushed on the stack, only to be immediately restored to its rightful place by